SpinalHDL/VexiiRiscv-RTD/source/VexiiRiscv/Introduction/index.rst

 In a few words, VexiiRiscv :

-- Is an project which implement an hardware CPU
+- Is an project which implement an hardware CPU as well as a few SoC
 - Follows the RISC-V instruction set
 - Is free / open-source
-- Should fit well on FPGA but also be portable to ASIC
+- Should fit well on all FPGA families but also be portable to ASIC

 Other doc / media / talks
 -------------------------